 - No fixed blade or folding knives over 4 inches

 ** It is the responsibility of the Soldier to ensure that he/she has been issued a Government Travel Card, obtains a travel advance, or otherwise can cover all expenses before departing home station.**

 Open bay billeting will be available to the students.
-You will report to Building 4960 for further billeting information.
-You may bring comfort items such as pillows, blankets, clock radio, ice chest, etc. DO NOT REPORT TO POST BILLETING.
+You will report to Building 4901 for further billeting information.
+You may bring comfort items such as a pillow, blanket, clock radio, ice chest, etc. DO NOT REPORT TO POST BILLETING.
 ALL STUDENTS ARE REQUIRED TO STAY IN ASSIGNED OPEN BAY BILLETING DURING THIS COURSE.

 Questions concerning the SDM course may be directed to the NGMTC Marksmanship Training Battalion, (DSN) 962-4381/4530 (Commercial) (501) 212-4381/4530 or click here to CONTACT US.